Generic combinatorial rigidity of periodic frameworks: Introduction

 \subsection{Main theorem}

-The topic of this paper is to determine rigidity and flexibility of periodic frameworks based only on the\emph{combinatorics} of a framework---i.e., which bars are present and not their specific lengths.
+The topic of this paper is to determine rigidity and flexibility of periodic frameworks based only on the \emph{combinatorics} of a framework---i.e., which bars are present and not their specific lengths.
 In general, this isn't possible, and even testing rigidity of a \emph{finite} framework seems to be a hard problem, with the best known algorithms relying on exponential-time Gröbner basis computations.

 However, for \emph{generic} periodic frameworks, we give the following combinatorial characterization, which is analogous to the landmark Maxwell-Laman Theorem \cite{M64,L70}.
 The \emph{colored-Laman graphs} appearing in statements of theorems are defined in \secref{tdngraphs}; the quotient graph is defined in \secref{graphs}; and genericity is defined precisely in \secref{infinitesimal} in terms of the coordinates of the points in a realization avoiding a nowhere-dense algebraic set.
-In particular, this means that the set non-generic realizations has measure zero. \begin{theorem}[\periodiclaman][\textbf{Generic combinatorial rigidity for planar periodic frameworks}] \theolab{periodiclaman} Let $(\tilde G, \varphi,\tilde{\bm{\ell}})$ be a generic periodic framework.
-Then a generic realization $\tilde{G}(\vec p,\vec L)$ of $(\tilde G, \varphi,\tilde{\bm{\ell}})$ is minimally rigid if and only if its quotient graph $(G,{\bm{\gamma}})$ is colored-Laman. \end{theorem} We note that \theoref{periodiclaman} is a true combinatorial characterization of generic periodic rigidity in the plane: $(G,{\bm{\gamma}})$ is a finite combinatorial object and the colored-Laman condition is checkable in polynomial time.
+In particular, this means that the set non-generic realizations has measure zero. \begin{theorem}[\periodiclaman] \theolab{periodiclaman} Let $(\tilde G, \varphi,\tilde{\bm{\ell}})$ be a generic periodic framework.
+Then a generic realization $\tilde{G}(\vec p,\vec L)$ of $(\tilde G, \varphi,\tilde{\bm{\ell}})$ is minimally rigid if and only if its colored quotient graph $(G,{\bm{\gamma}})$ is colored-Laman. \end{theorem} \theoref{periodiclaman} is a true combinatorial characterization of generic periodic rigidity in the plane: $(G,{\bm{\gamma}})$ is a finite combinatorial object and the colored-Laman condition is checkable in polynomial time.
 The specialization of \theoref{periodiclaman} to the case where the quotient graph has only one vertex is implied by \cite[Theorem 3.12]{BS10}.